Tibetan Thangka Painting

 In the past, there were countless Thangkas that were created.
 Some of the most popular and colorful Thangkas ever created are the following deals with the following scenes and concepts:

-Wrathful Deity/ProtectorChamsing Begtse Chen is the red wrathful protector.
+Wrathful Deity/ProtectorVajrapani is the red wrathful protector.
 Hence, the Thangka that depicts the red wrathful protector showcases the wrathful and ferocious qualities of the deity.
-Thangka—that depicts this deity—illustrate the symbolical stamping of Maya or illusion or any attachment to earthly illusions.
+Thangka—which depicts this deity—illustrates the symbolical stamping of Maya or illusion or any attachment to earthly illusions.

 The Benefactor Deity/ProtectorThe benefactor deity refers to Vaishravana.
 Vaishravana is considered to be a semi-wrathful deity who readily provides prosperity and wealth to his devotees.
 This deity is often depicted as someone who is riding a very fair lion while holding on his hand a black mongoose that spews jewels.

 The Meditational DeityThe Meditational Deity called Chakrasamvara is usually depicted in this type of Thangka.
 Chakrasamvara is usually depicted with great accouterments that depict his divine powers.